 Nintendo's latest hardware is Alarmo, a $99 motion-sensing alarm clock (not the Switch 2)

-Switch Online members in the US and Canada can pre-order it now.
+Switch Online members in the US and Canada can order it now.

 Anyone waiting for a new hardware announcement from Nintendo might be a little disappointed that the company's latest product isn't the successor to the Switch.
 However, that dismay may not last for long given how delightful the Nintendo Sound Clock: Alarmo looks.